test-bench/website/user-guide/fixtures.md

 ### Additional Block

 When the generalization provided by a fixture is not enough, the fixture can be specialized for a particular circumstance by supplying an additional block of test code.

+When a block is given, the fixture object doesn't have to implement the [callable object protocol](#callable-object).

 ``` ruby
 context "Other Context" do